Women Praying In the Masjid

 Quran 33:32-33

-- The wives of the Prophet (SAW) were meant as role models for all women.
-So, commands to them become ideals or recommendations to all other women.
+2. The wives of the Prophet (SAW) were meant as role models for all women, so commands to them become ideals or recommendations to all other women.

-- No one in history has ever understood ⟪settle in your homes⟫ to be a general obligation for all women to never leave their homes.
-In fact, this interpretation would be innovation.
-Rather, Allah explains that it means ⟪do not display yourselves like the display of the former times of ignorance⟫.
-It is allowed for women to go out for good reasons while dressing properly and modestly, including going to the market according to the consensus of the Muslims, and thus this verse cannot be used to limit them going out for a better purpose: praying in the masjid, which has clear general evidence about its benefit.
+4. No one in history has ever understood ⟪settle in your homes⟫ to be a general obligation for all women to never leave their homes.
+In fact, this interpretation would be innovation, since Muslim women have been going to markets and other places since the time of the Prophet (SAW) until today.
+Allah explains that ⟪settle in your homes⟫ means ⟪do not display yourselves like the display of the former times of ignorance⟫.
+Hence, it is allowed for women to go out for good reasons while dressing properly and modestly, including going to the market, and thus this verse cannot be used to limit them going out for a better purpose than markets: praying in the masjid, which has clear general evidence about its benefit.

 Etiquettes of Going to the Masjid for Women